TUDelft-PRIME-Books/Calculus/book/Algebra/Numbers_and_coordinate_systems/trigonometry.md

 For certain special angles the trigonometric ratios can be evaluated exactly.

-{prf:ref}`Def:Trigonometry:TrigonometricRatios` implies that for acute angles the trigonometric ratios can be described as ratios of the lengths of the sides of a right-angled triangle as shown in {numref}`Fig:Trigonometry:AcuteAngle`
+{prf:ref}`Def:Trigonometry:TrigonometricRatios` implies that for acute angles the trigonometric ratios can be described as ratios of the lengths of the sides of a right-angled triangle as shown in {numref}`Fig:Trigonometry:AcuteAngle`.

 ```{figure} Images/acute.png
 ---